spapas/spapas.github.io/content/wagtail-tutorial.md

 To follow this tutorial you will need to have [Python] 2.7 installed with a working version of [pip] and [virtualenv].

+**Update**: The result of this tutorial has been deployed to [Heroku]: http://gentle-refuge-2590.herokuapp.com/ - you may visit the [admin site] and login with root / 123 to play with Wagtail!
+Please don't do anything naughty !!!

 Installing the wagtail dependencies
 -----------------------------------